nafiulkhalid/CodeInPlace24/README.md

 While sitting at my study table, pondering over my final project, my eyes wandered to my personal daily diary, nestled amidst a pile of books.
 In that moment, inspiration struck.
 I realized that this diary, a simple yet essential part to record my daily emotions, could be transformed into a unique coding project.
 With excitement, I knew I had found the perfect idea to bring to life.

 **Instructions:**
-Ensure to download both the files and enjoy the program locally!
+Ensure to download both the files (project.py & diary.txt) and enjoy the program locally!